Sleep Apnea in Bridgeton, MO

 Treating Sleep Apnea

 Fortunately, we have a number of treatment options available for patients with obstructive sleep apnea.
-If you are searching for a sleep apnea treatment in Maryland Heights, MO, Dr. Kevin Burgdorf can work with you to help you find a solution.
+If you are searching for a sleep apnea treatment in Bridgeton, MO, Dr. Kevin Burgdorf can work with you to help you find a solution.

 Traditionally, the first treatment option we will usually turn to treat your sleep apnea is CPAP.
 CPAP, or continuous positive airway pressure, is a type of breathing therapy.
 CPAP is generally very effective in treating sleep apnea.